ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 function onAmpIntegrationReady(ampIntegration) {
   // `ampIntegration` is an object containing the tools required to integrate.
+  // This callback specifies how the AMP document and the iframed video document
+  // talk to each other.
 }
 </script>
 ```

+Note that this library is separate from the extension code (`amp-video-iframe-0.1.js`), because
+it lives on the non-AMP document that is iframed.

 ### Simple integrations